lagadic/vision_visp/README.md

 Setup
 -----

-This package can be compiled like any other ROS package using `rosdep` and `rosmake`.
+This package can be compiled like any other ROS package using `catkin_make`.

 For more information, refer to the [ROS tutorial] [ros-tutorial-building-pkg].